kirtan98/Forest-Cover-Type-Classification/README.md

 # Forest Cover Type Prediction using scikit-learn Algorithms

-## Algorithms and Performance
+This repository contains a machine learning project focused on predicting forest cover types using various classification algorithms from the scikit-learn library.
+The dataset used for this project is the Kaggle Forest Cover Type dataset.

-The algorithms applied in this project include:
+## Algorithms Explored

 - Logistic Regression
 - Random Forest Classifier
 - Extra Trees Classifier
 - Gradient Boosting Classifier
 - Decision Tree Classifier

-After a thorough evaluation, the RandomForestClassifier emerged as the most effective algorithm for predicting forest cover types.
-The achieved accuracy score is an impressive 0.845, demonstrating the model's robust predictive capability.
+## Best Algorithm and Hyperparameters

-## Optimal Parameters
+After thorough experimentation, the RandomForestClassifier was found to be the best-performing algorithm for this task.
+The optimal hyperparameters for the RandomForestClassifier were identified using GridSearchCV, resulting in an accuracy of 0.845.

-The optimal hyperparameters for the RandomForestClassifier were determined using GridSearchCV, a technique that systematically explores various hyperparameter combinations to find the best-performing set.
-The parameters obtained from GridSearchCV for the RandomForestClassifier are as follows:
+Best Parameters:

-bootstrap: True
+- bootstrap: True
-class_weight: balanced
+- class_weight: balanced
-criterion: entropy
+- criterion: entropy
-max_features: auto
+- max_features: auto
-min_samples_leaf: 1
+- min_samples_leaf: 1
-min_samples_split: 2
+- min_samples_split: 2
-n_estimators: 500
+- n_estimators: 500

 ## Reference:
 ### Dataset Source